salex-org/hmip-rest-api/README.md

 </dependency>
 ```

-*Attention: It is not recommended to use SNAPSHOT-Versions as they are
-'work in progress' with less stability!*
+**It is not recommended to use SNAPSHOT-Versions as they are 'work in progress' with less stability!**

 # Loading the configuration and getting the current state
 To load the configuration for the client from an `application.yml` you can use the class